QuestCraftPlusPlus/QuestCraft/README.md

 - **[Sodium](https://modrinth.com/mod/sodium)** (Improves FPS and fixes graphical issues)

 - **[Starlight](https://modrinth.com/mod/starlight)** (Improves the lighting engine)

+**Iris will only work on 1.18.2 and maybe even 1.19.2, please keep in mind that FPS will not be high and crashing is more likely!**

 ## Some Recommended Settings and Tips (For Zink)
 1. In the options menu, go to VR Settings/Stereo Rendering and set the resolution (NOT CAMERA RES) to 80%.
 This will decrease the general quality, but will give an extra performance boost.